Stitch (textile arts): Sewing, embroidery, and lace

 More advanced machine stitches mimic traditional hand stitches using variations on the basic stitches.
+Many of these stitches though found centuries ago, are still used today.

 Knitting

 In knitting, a stitch is a single loop of yarn, secured to the loops beside it to form a row or course of stitches and to the loops above and below it to form a wale.

 In securing the previous stitch in a wale, the next stitch can pass through the previous loop either from below or above.
 If the former, the stitch is denoted as a knit stitch or a plain stitch; if the latter, as a purl stitch.
 The two stitches are related in that a knit stitch seen from one side of the fabric appears as a purl stitch on the other side.

 Crochet

 In crochet, stitches are made by pulling a loop of thread through the work with a crochet hook.
 Crochet stitches are named based on their structure.
 In the English-speaking crochet world, basic stitches have different names that vary by country.
 The differences are usually referred to as UK/US or British/American.